- Cluster headaches are most common between adolescence and middle age, but can occur at any age.

 Headache pain becomes severe 5-10 minutes after the headache starts.
 Each headache usually lasts for several hours, with the most intense pain lasting between 30 minutes and 2 hours.

 Cluster headache pain occurs on one side of the head, but can switch sides in some people, and is generally located behind or around the eye.
 It is described as a constant and deep burning or piercing pain.
+People with this pain say it is like a hot poker being stuck into your eye.
 The pain may spread to the forehead, temples, teeth, nose, neck, or shoulders on the same side.

 Other signs and symptoms may be evident on the painful side of the head, including: